lenincompres/DOM.create/README.md

 });
 ```

-The styling is added to the document.head's style element under the *id* of the element where they are created.
+The styling is added to the document.head's style element with the *id* of the element where it was created.
 If the element doesn't have an *id*, a unique one is provided for it.

-## Binding
+## Binding Properties

-Any element's attribute, content, style, content or event handler can be **bound** to a *Binder* object.
+Any element's property (attribute, content, style, content or event handler) can be **bound** to a *Binder* object.
-When the *value* property of this object changes, it will automatically update all elements bound to it.
+When the *value* property of this object changes, it automatically updates all elements bound to it.

 ```javascript
 let myBinder = DOM.binder('Default value');